Part 7 of The Founder's Guide to AI-Enabled Roll-Ups

 Phase 4: Scaled Deployment (Months 8-18)

 Successful pilots expand.
 Failed pilots get reworked or abandoned.
-More sophisticated applications come online—workflow automation, predictive analytics, and AI-assisted advisory tools.
+More sophisticated applications come online—workflow automation, predictive analytics, AI-assisted advisory tools.

 Metrics platforms typically track: